IsaOrtiz12/Card-Game/README.md

 So our program sometimes will allow players to go into the negative with resources.
 I mean it's not like our CPU will come find you for credit debt collections but still it's a little awkward when player 2 wins by like 30 becuase player 1 was in the negative!

 # Improvemtns
 Though it wasnt technically a bug, our program would end the game after one round...and that was sort of meh.
-We should aim for something where we can actually play for more than a minute so we (as suggested) added a while loop.
+We want to aim for something where we can actually play for more than a minute so we (as suggested) added a while loop.
   Now players can play until there are either no cards left or the two are out of resrouces.

+# What Each of Us Did